-Raul equalised for a Madrid side containing the likes of Luis Figo, Claude Makelele and Roberto Carlos with a penalty of his own, and the tie headed in extra-time.
+Raul equalised with a penalty of his own for a Madrid side containing the likes of Luis Figo, Claude Makelele and Roberto Carlos, and the tie headed into extra-time.

 Liverpool 3-2 Bayern Munich, 2001

-Gerard Houllier’s Liverpool had enjoyed a superb season in 2000/01, winning the UEFA Cup amongst a treble of cup competitions to earn their place in the European showpiece.
+Gerard Houllier’s Liverpool had enjoyed a superb season in 2000/01, winning the UEFA Cup among a treble of cup competitions to earn their place in the European showpiece.

 Their opponents were Champions League winners Bayern Munich, who had lifted Europe’s biggest prize with penalty shoot-out success over Valencia in May.

-Houllier’s exciting young team raced into a three-goal lead, John Arne Riise, Emile Heskey and Michael Owen putting the Merseyside club in control.
+Houllier’s exciting young team raced into a three-goal lead, as John Arne Riise, Emile Heskey and Michael Owen put the Merseyside club in control.

 European champions Bayern hit back through Hasan Salihamidžić and Carsen Jancker, but Liverpool held on to win a fifth trophy of the calendar year.